dotmailer/dotmailer-magento-extension/README.md

 ###### Bug fixes
 - We've fixed an error with updating products following an order sync - an exception was thrown once all available orders had been synced.
+- We changed a line in our `UrlFinder` class that was causing a fatal error in PHP 5.4.

 # 6.4.22